deepalma/owforecast/README.md

 ##Known issues:
 When accessing the build version there's an error in the console that needs to be investigated.
 The functionality of the app it's not affected by this issue.
-It seems to be something related to the inability of the webpack loader to deal with the vendor stylesheet used by the weather fontincons.
+It seems to be something related to the inability of the webpack loader to deal with the vendor stylesheet used by the weather font-icons.

 ##For a demo of the app just open build/index.html